 However, bear in mind that all season tyres remain a compromise solution between summer tyres and winter tyres.
 They will never perform as well as summer tyres in summer or be as effective as winter tyres when driving on snow and ice.
 What's more, all season tyres are often criticised for having lower braking performance and slightly higher fuel consumption.

 If you drive in an area where temperatures drop below 7°C, winter tyres are the best choice for you.
-Winter tyres are versatile, performing well both in the dry, and in the wet (provided that temperatures are below 7°C), and of course when driving in the snow or on ice.
+Winter tyres are versatile, performing well both in both dry and wet conditions (provided that temperatures are below 7°C), and of course when driving on snow or ice.

-The tread compound of winter tyres is more flexible than that of summer tyres at low temperatures, and therefore guarantees better grip on slippery roads.
+The tread compound of winter tyres is more flexible at low temperatures than that of summer tyres, and therefore guarantees better grip on slippery roads.
 Their deeper tread pattern ensures better traction and safer braking performance, with a lower risk of aquaplaning.

 Nordic tyres: for tough winters